-JEE Main Syllabus for Physics 2020 – Physics is one of the most important subjects for JEE Main.
-If you are planning to appear in the JEE Main 2020 exam, you should prepare the complete JEE Main syllabus for physics to score good marks in this section of the paper.
+JEE Main Syllabus for Physics 2023-2024 – Physics is one of the most important subjects for JEE Main.
+If you are planning to appear in the JEE Main 2023 or 2024 exam, you should prepare as per the topic wise syllabus for JEE Main Physics to score good marks in the Physics section.

-As per NTA guidelines, the JEE Main Physics syllabus will apply to both JEE Main attempts, i.e., January and April 2020.
+The JEE Main Physics syllabus will apply to both the JEE Main attempts.

 JEE Main Syllabus for Physics

 JEE Main Physics Syllabus consists of two sections with a total of 21 units.
-Physics section of the JEE Main 2020 exam will primarily focus on testing the problem-solving abilities for the JEE Main aspirants.
+The Physics section of the JEE Main 2023 and 2024 exams will primarily focus on testing the application skills of the JEE Main aspirants.

-The Physics theory portion will have a weightage of 80%, i.e., about questions of 96 marks will be asked from the theory portion.
-Below is the syllabus for the Physics Theory section of the JEE Main 2020 examination.
+The Physics theory portion generally has a weightage of 80%, i.e., questions of approx. 80 marks are likely to be asked from the theory portion.
+Below is the syllabus for the Physics theory section of the JEE Main 2023 and 2024 examinations.

 UNIT 1: Physics and Measurement